 The Creation Station offers a community workspace where guests can use a variety of tools for crafts and projects.
 From 3D printing to using the Cricut, all are available for public use.
 This makerspace is available at your Main Library, 202 Cedar St.

-Maker Kits are available for checkout by adults at your Main Library, located in the basement.
+Maker Kits are available for checkout by adults at your Main Library.
 Designed for beginning users, each kit will focus on a different activity to help you build your skills in areas including calligraphy, crochet, knitting, and more.

 Makerspace Learning Courses

-Library staff will be able host courses on learning to use specialized equipment in The Creation Station at the Main Library.
+Library staff can host courses on learning to use specialized equipment in the makerspace.
 Space will be limited in each course and participants must be age 14 or older.
 Call 325-676-6025 to schedule a session as an individual or group.

 - CRICUT DESIGN SPACE COURSE

 Develop skills for using the Cricut, a die-cutting machine used for scrapbooking and various projects and used for cutting paper, vinyl, fabrics, and other materials.
 Learn how to use the Cricut Design Space, load and unload your material, and more.

 - 3D DESIGN COURSE